IHub

-iHub is an Innovation hub and hacker space for the technology community in Nairobi.
-It was started in March 2010 by Erik Hersman, a blogger, TED fellow, and entrepreneur and acquired by Co-creation Hub (CcHUB) in 2019.
-This coworking space, in Senteu Plaza at the junction of Lenana and Galana Roads, is a nexus for technologists, investors, young entrepreneurs, designers, researchers and programmers.
+iHub is a technology innovation hub and hackerspace located in Nairobi, Kenya.
+Founded in March 2010 by Erik Hersman, Juliana Rotich, and David Kobia, it served as an open workspace and incubator for technologists, investors, researchers, and software developers.
+On 26 September 2019, iHub was acquired by the Lagos-based innovation center Co-Creation Hub (CcHUB), consolidating both organizations into a pan-African technology network under the leadership of CcHUB founder Bosun Tijani.

 iHub was a pioneering tech hub in Africa, but in 2014 was one of many technology hubs across the continent, with a dozen in Nairobi in 2015, and NaiLab operating within the same building until March 2017.

 Facilities

 iHub provides a space where members can receive mentorship, business support services, access to startup and product development related workshops and events, and the possibility of venture funding through connections with the local and international venture capital community.
 The space is a tech community facility with a focus on early stage entrepreneurs, web and mobile phone programmers, designers and researchers.
 It is part open community workspace (co-working), part vector for investors and venture capitalists, and part incubator.